bjornBYS/bys-animbox/readme.txt

 This plugin allows you to create awesome content block hover effects to insert using the ThemeFusion Page Builder Plugin.

 == Installation ==
 To install, simple extract the \'bys-animbox\' folder into your \'wp-content/plugins/\' directory.
 Once extracted, you must activate the plugin within the WordPress Site Admin \'Plugins\' section.
-Then go to your post and find the new BYS Animatie element in the Fusion Builder.
+Then go to your post and find the new BYS Animation element in the Fusion Builder.

 == Upgrade Notice ==
 1.0